Dynatrace/AWSDevOpsTutorial/README.md

 Configure your integration as shown in the next screenshot.
 Give it a meaningful name.
 Then put in your HandleDynatraceProblem endpoint and click on Test Notification to test it out:
 ![](./images/problemnotificationlambda1.png)

-AND THATS IT - seriously! :-)
+AND THAT'S IT - seriously! :-)

 ### Self-Healing AWS Lambda Function